How to Remove a Tree Stump (and Prevent Regrowth)

 Step 1: Prepare the Stump and Area

-- Choose the Right Season: Warmer, drier months are ideal because the wood is less dense.
+- Choose warmer, drier months when wood is less dense

-- Cut the Stump Lower (If Needed): A chainsaw can help reduce the stump as close to ground level as possible.
-Only operate a chainsaw if you’re experienced.
+- Cut stump as close to ground level as possible with chainsaw if needed

 Step 2: Drill Deep Holes

-- Drill them as deep as possible.
-These holes help the chemical penetrate to accelerate decomposition.
+- Drill as deep as possible to help the chemical penetrate and accelerate decomposition

 Step 3: Apply Stump Removal Chemical

-- Pour the chemical into the drilled holes.
-Spread any leftover product around the stump’s top and sides for full coverage.
+- Pour chemical into drilled holes and spread remaining product around the stump’s top and sides

 Step 4: Soak, Cover, and Wait

-- Cover the Stump: Use a tarp or plastic sheeting, then top it with mulch or hay to lock in moisture and speed decomposition.
+- Cover stump with tarp or plastic sheeting, then top with mulch or hay

 Step 5: Remove Remaining Roots

-- Burn the Stump (Optional): If it’s legal in your area, some products advise adding kerosene or fuel oil in the holes before lighting.
+- Optional: Burn the stump if legal in your area using kerosene or fuel oil

-- Safety First: Keep a hose nearby, remove flammable debris, and monitor the smoldering stump to prevent accidental fires.
+- Keep a hose nearby and monitor the smoldering stump

-- Final Cleanup: Once the wood has fully decayed or burned, chip away leftover roots with an axe and shovel.
+- Chip away leftover roots with an axe and shovel

 Tools & Materials